Khizr Khan: John Kelly not allowed to speak on Gold Star families, should retire and shut up

 He added, “I stand with them.
 I support them.
 They deserve utmost dignity and respect and privacy at this moment.
 That should have been quoted when this matter came to public.”

 Khan also said he was “shocked” to see Kelly standing next to Mr. Trump during the president’s remarks on violence in Charlottesville, Virginia, over the summer.
-Mr. Trump compared the acts of violent demonstrators in August to that of counter-protesters, saying he condemned hatred and bigotry on “.”
+Mr. Trump compared the acts of violent demonstrators in August to that of counter-protesters, saying he condemned hatred and bigotry on “many sides.”

 “I was shocked to see citizen Kelly standing next to the president when he- president could not have the proper word to condemn the attack on the blessed city of Charlottesville, Virginia, by Neo-Nazis,” said Khan.